CenturyLinkCloud/PublicKB/AFv1/migration-webinar.md

 [![](../images/appfog-webinar.png)](https://vimeo.com/156569518)

+**Note:** *This is not a complete guide for every application and additional reading of our [Migration Articles](../AppFog/Legacy Version 1/appfog-version-1-docs.md) may be necessary.
+For questions or assistance migrating please open a [Support Ticket](https://support.appfog.com/tickets/new) or email support@appfog.com.*

 ### List of Commands

 The following commands were used on a Linux OS in the webinar and may prove useful when modifying your application: